 To access Teams, go to teams.office.com and log in with your AccessNet and password.
 Note that the first time you login, you may have to first enter your AccessNet username @temple.edu email address and then select work or school account before you login.

 To learn more about Teams, see the Teams Getting Started page.
 You can also download the Teams desktop or mobile app.

 - Microsoft Planner allows you to create a visual dashboard of your project components and their statuses in one convenient place.
 You can share the dashboard too.

 To access Planner, go to tasks.office.com and log in with your AccessNet and password.
 Note that the first time you login, you may have to first enter your AccessNet username @temple.edu email address and then select work or school account before you login.

-- Microsoft Forms and Google Forms are a quick ways to create a form in a hurry.
+- Microsoft Forms are a quick ways to create a form in a hurry.
 Get staff feedback or consensus or recruit project volunteers through a sign-up sheet.
-To learn how, see the Tech Bit on Microsoft Forms or Google Forms.
+To learn how, see the Tech Bit on Microsoft Forms.